kazkansouh/middy-bug/README.md

 # Middy Bug

 Repo for a bug report into [MiddyJS](https://github.com/middyjs/middy).
+See https://github.com/middyjs/middy/issues/810 for more info.

 When the code in this repo is deployed, it generates the following error: